 Reducing Your Risk of Cavities with Our Melbourne, FL Dentist

-Reducing your risk of cavities starts with proper at-home oral hygiene.
+Reducing your risk of cavities and tooth decay starts with proper at-home oral hygiene.
 This includes brushing, flossing and using an ADA approved mouthwash on a daily basis.
 If you have braces, other orthodontic appliances, or dental work, you may want to increase your brushing routine to include after meals and snacks.
 However, it’s important to always wait at least 30 minutes after your last bite before brushing your teeth.
 This is because eating and drinking can cause bacteria and acid explosions in your mouth.
 The last thing you want to do is drive acid and bacteria into your enamel.
 After about 30 minutes, the pH levels in the mouth return to normal.

-In addition to good at-home oral hygiene, you want to schedule dental checkups and teeth cleanings twice a year.
+In addition to good at-home oral hygiene, you want to schedule dental checkups and have teeth cleanings twice a year.
 This helps get rid of plaque and tartar in the crevices of your teeth and below the gum line.
-These checkups are also great for catching the beginning stages of gum disease.
+These checkups are also great for catching the beginning stages of gum disease for healthy oral care.
 Our Melbourne, FL dentist also offers dental sealants.
 While dental sealants are typically recommended for children who are still learning how to properly care for their teeth, they can be beneficial for adults who do not have any cavities or dental work in their back teeth.
 Sealants help prevent cavities in the molars by preventing food particles from coming into contact and getting trapped in the deep grooves.

 To schedule your next dental checkup and teeth cleaning with our dentist at Artistic Touch Dentistry in Melbourne, FL, call us at 321-724-1400.